DanielJMaia/milestone-project-1-band/README.md

 - Interesting slideshow as a front page showing pictures of the band playing live.
 This instantly gives an idea of what they look like, and the energy they create when performing.
 - Five music videos to give users an idea of the range of music this band creates, while highlighting that they are a rock band that has stood the test of time since some are quite old.
 - Albums and songs are readily available if the user is very interested in going further in discovering the band's music.
+These link to the bands spotify if the user wants to start listening to them regularly and on the go.
-- About us section which provides some basic information about the band's history.
+- About us section which provides some information about the band's history and their journey to stardom.
 - Tour dates organised as a easy to view table which provides a simple user experience which easy access to the booking page as to avoid confusing and potential scam websites offering fake tickets.
 - Social media page so that the user can easily follow the band on their preferred platform.

 ### shop.html

 - Simple online store for people interested in buying albums and merch.
-The albums sectiion is the same as on the main page, and the merch is displayed in a bootstrap carousel.
+The albums sectiion is the same as on the main page but links to a shop instead of spotify, and the merch is displayed in a bootstrap carousel which links to the amazon page for band merch.

 ## Features to add in the future

 - Nice scrolling animation when using the navigation bar instead of jumping to the section.
 - Similar scrolling when using the navigation button to go back to the very top of the page.
-- More in-depth forms for booking tickets, and additional pages for each album.
-Pop up notification to confirm tickets have been booked.
+- More in-depth forms for booking tickets, and a pop up notification to confirm tickets have been booked.
 - Additional JavaScript to make the website feel more professional such as improved slideshow, animations as the user scrolls through the page.
 - Each album should link to the spotify page for that album when clicked.